apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/sharding.en.md

 intValue:
     INT
 ```
-- `ENABLE` is used to set which scaling rule is enabled
+- `ENABLE` is used to set which sharding scaling rule is enabled
-- `DISABLE` is the opposite of ENABLE
+- `DISABLE` will disable the sharding scaling rule currently in use
-- The first scaling rule created is enabled by default
+- Enabled by default when creating the first sharding scaling rule in a schema

 ## Example